 Sinnaps implements Kanban on the home page or the dashboard.
 Often, a PM may be working on more than one project at once.
 A quick and clear visualisation of how your projects are doing keeps them monitored and helps not to waste too much time.
 Project management techniques and methodologies such as Kanban to visually portray how project processes are working.

-Overall, tools and techniques for a vital part of any project management software as demonstrated by Sinnaps online project manager.
+Overall, tools and techniques for a vital part of any project planning software as demonstrated by Sinnaps online project manager.
 Tools differ across type, use and usefulness.
 One toolbox can be very different from another.
 However, the important thing to remember is that the right mix of tools is needed.
 Project management tool and techniques can and should complement each other in order to optimise the effectiveness and success of your project.

 This is precisely what Sinnaps aims to do with its specific array of project management tools and techniques.
 Each of the tools and techniques such as PERT, CPM, Gantt or Kanban, is applied to the specific needs of each project and the advantages are numerous, try it today and see for yourself! 😊